cconzen/DH-Proj/README.md

 ### Topic modelling
-Reads CSV and calculates the Topics for each newspaper. topics.R
+Reads CSV and calculates the Topics for each newspaper.

+topics.R

 ### Cooccurrence measures
-Show the terms that frequently occur together and the structure of the data cooccurrence.R
+Show the terms that frequently occur together and the structure of the data.

+cooccurrence.R

 ### Time series
-Calculates the data and analyzed it overtime. timeseries.R
+Calculates the data and analyzed it overtime.

+timeseries.R